s709gaming/MMESkyrimNetBridge/README.md

 Recommended for broader conversation-driven Skyrim.Net gameplay actions.

-SeverActions gives the AI many more ways to physically interact with the game world instead of only talking about doing things.
+SeverActions gives the AI more ways to physically interact with the game world instead of only talking about doing things.

 For MME Extensions, it can be particularly useful for interactions such as naturally convincing a Milk Maid to **drink milk through conversation**, rather than relying only on the normal **"Hey, there"** dialogue.